+The Hackers Heckling.
 The Black Hat convention is under way today in Las Vegas, and there, before a group of information-security-minded individuals, stood General Keith Alexander, Director of the NSA, getting heckled by conference attendees.
 Their complaints were targeted at the NSA’s surveillance activities and Director Alexander’s dubious testimony to Congress about those activities.

 Initially it’s jarring to see audience members rudely interrupt a dignified speaker.
 Or equally, it’s gratifying to see a public servant held accountable for their conduct.
 Your reaction to the heckling will no doubt align with your interpretation of the accusations laid out against the NSA.

-From the perspective of a security professional who is not in the thick of the factual details about NSA surveillance (most of us aren’t, after all) I can lay out at least how I see the nature of the public controversy.
+From the perspective of a cyber security professional who is not in the thick of the factual details about NSA surveillance (most of us aren’t, after all) I can lay out at least how I see the nature of the public controversy.
 There’s what the NSA is capable of doing, there’s what they actually do, and there’s what they say they do.
 Seldom do I see distinctions between these three subjects in public debate.
 People who demonstrate the NSA can do things (snoop around in gathered domestic communications data) imply that they actually do those things.
 People who demonstrate that they say false things (such as Alexander’s testimony to Congress in which he claimed that they don’t intercept domestic communications information) means that they perjured themselves because they do gather some information through subpoenas.

 So I have a major gripe with how inarticulate the public, the pundit class, and public servants are on the subject.
 But, having lived in an autocratic, communist country in the past, I can tell you a key cause for this terrible public debate: Secretive governments create dysfunctional populations.
 They render their populations incapable of debating public policy.
 And in this case the NSA is overly secretive.
 As a result of their secretiveness, we are left incapable of speaking articulately about the subjects that they hide from scrutiny.
 We not only don’t have facts, but we have contradictory explanatory models and no clear way to transparently determine which interpretation is true.
 Someone else owns the facts here and that messes with our minds.
 It goes against our instincts.